sisl/ngsim_env/docs/install_env_gail_full.md

 cd ~/ngsim_env/scripts

 julia extract_ngsim_demonstrations.jl

-# You have finished installation.
-Now you are ready to train the policy
-# The following lines train a policy.
-# Will take at least a couple of hours depending on the specific scenario
-cd imitation
-python imitate.py [options here]
 ```
+Congratulations!!
+You have completed the installation process.
+Navigate back to main readme page to train a policy

 *this was originally compiled by ![@raunakbh92](https://github.com/raunakbh92/InstallInstructions/edit/master/install_ngsim_env_hgail.md)*